slvrtrn/rssaggregator/README.md

 Make sure that SBT is installed on your system, then just type "sbt" in project's directory.

 Then, to run the application type "run" in the console (or "~reStart", if you want to recompile and restart the application on the fly when source code changes); to run only the tests type "test".

+Jade->Html, Less->Css conversions and JS concatination tasks are handled by Gulp.

+To engage all of these features, change directory to "./frontend" and run "gulp watch" command.

+Make sure that Gulp is installed on your system.